NikPryvalov/DevOps_online_Kharkiv_2022Q1Q2/m4/task4.3/README.md

 S – Interruptible sleep (waiting for an event to complete) T – Stopped, either by a job control signal or because it is being traced.
-Z – Defunct (“zombie”) process, terminated but not closed by the parent process that created it
+Z – Defunct (“zombie”) process, terminated but not closed by the parent process that created it W – Ppaging (not valid since the 2.6.xx kernel)
+X – Dead (should never be seen)

 Additional characters may be seen if in a BSD environment or when using the “stat” modifier with ps: